NyeGuy/nyeguy.github.io/_posts/2021-06-01-teaching-on-zoom.md

   - education
   - technology
 ---
-As a new teacher, starting in the pandemic, I discovered I had to become keenly aware of how much cognitive capacity college students have for learning through zoom.
+As a new teacher, (and starting during the pandemic) I discovered I had to become keenly aware of how much cognitive capacity college students had for learning through zoom.